-When a Councillor speaks at full Council they must stand and address the meeting through the Mayor.
+When a Councillor speaks at Full Council they must stand and address the meeting through the Mayor.
 If more than one Councillor stands, the Mayor will ask one to speak and the others must sit.
 Other Councillors must remain seated whilst a Councillor is speaking unless they wish to make a point of order or a point of personal explanation.
-The Mayor may excuse a Councillor from standing at his/her discretion.
+The Mayor may excuse a Councillor from standing at their discretion.
+Whilst the Council is conducting Virtual Full Council meetings there is no need for a councillor to stand to speak.